 Bromeliads: Beyond the Pineapple – A Bromeliad Enthusiast’s Guide

 Hi everyone, Ferb Vu here!
-Today, we’re diving into the fascinating world of Bromeliads, a diverse and captivating plant family.
+Today, we’re diving into the fascinating world of Bromeliads, a diverse and captivating plant genus.
 But before we get lost in the vibrant colors and unique forms, let’s talk specifically about the Bromelia genus, the namesake of this incredible group.

 What is the Bromelia Genus?